 Your best source of scholarship information is your high school guidance office or the college you plan to attend.
 We have scholarship information listed on our Scholarship page.
 There are also many companies and/or individuals that claim they can find scholarships for you by searching national scholarship databases, for a fee.
 They often are not legitimate and should be used with caution.

-To apply for summer aid, you must complete a summer aid application.
+To apply for summer aid, you must complete a Summer Financial Aid Application (available late Spring semester).
 This application, along with your FAFSA, and other required documents, must be received by the Financial Aid office no later than the deadline indicated on the form.
 Aid is awarded on a first-come, first-serve basis, and can depend on the aid you have already received for the current academic year.
 This application is available in the UW-Superior financial aid office generally in March of every year.
 You must meet all other eligibility requirements to receive aid for the summer, including being enrolled at least half-time.
-The DEADLINE for summer aid 2013 is May 17, 2013.
+Please pay attention to any noted deadlines.

 A consolidation loan is a loan that allows a borrower to combine all eligible federal education loans into a new loan with a single payment.
 The interest rate will be fixed and length of repayment is contingent on your choice of repayment option.
 Consolidation loans may have advantages and/or disadvantages for you - for more information, please see our Consolidation Loans page.